mattari97/space-tourism-astro/README.md

 ### Continued development

-I think that I light create some dropdown menus in the navbar for the subroutes.
+I think that I might create some dropdown menus in the navbar for the subroutes.

 ### Useful resources